Chinese ships spend record amount of time near Japan-controlled islands, Tokyo says | KRDO

 Any Japanese-Chinese incident in the Senkakus raises the risk of a wider conflict, analysts note, due to Japan’s mutual defense treaty with the United States.

-Washington has made clear on numerous occasions that it considers the Senkakus to be covered by the mutual defense pact.
+Washington has made clear on numerous occasions that it considers the Senkakus to be covered by the pact.

 China exerts pressure at sea

-Note: Correction: This article has been updated with the correct name for Chinese Premier Li Qiang